Mythili Sivaraman: Biography

 Sivaraman played a major role in publicizing the atrocities of the Keezhvenmani massacre of 1968 and bringing the incident to international attention through her articles and essays.
 Sivaraman was amongst the first to visit the site of death of forty-four dalit women agricultural laborers and children who were killed when they were leading a strike demanding higher wages.
 Her writings documented the arson committed by upper caste groups.
 A collection of her articles and essays about the incident was released as a book named Haunted by Fire: Essays on Caste, Class, Exploitation and Emancipation.
-She fought off political pressure and her efforts brought the then state government led by Annadurai C N in crisis.
 Sivaraman also played a crucial role in Vachathi mass rape case of 1992, where officials from the forest and revenue departments as well as the police departments raped and assaulted tribal women and young girls in the village of Vachathi in Dharmapuri district of Tamil Nadu.
 She interviewed many rape victims and documented the facts and represented the case before the National Commission for Schedule Castes and Schedule Tribes.
 Her petition to the commission resulted in the case being investigated by the Central Bureau of Investigation leading to justice after over 19 years of trials in the courts.

 Through her writings and ground root activism, Sivaraman contributed towards women's empowerment, particularly women from disadvantaged communities.
 She argued against the political and economic structures in the country, which she viewed as being concentrated in the hands of few in the upper classes, further perpetuating the economic and political inequalities and placing women at a significant disadvantage both along with social mobility as well as economic mobility.
 Her social justice themed works were published in the Economic and Political Weekly, and other publications including the Mainstream, and the Radical Review.
 She co-founded the socialist periodical Radical Review in 1969 along with lawyer turned politician P. Chidambaram and journalist N. Ram.
 The publication ceased in 1973.
 Some of the other topics that Sivaraman wrote on included the agrarian crisis, the Dravidian movement, and workers unions and labour issues.
 She reported on the MRF strikes in 1970s, the Ashok Leyland labour crises, and the strikes at Tablets India.